bernardopires/django-tenant-schemas/README.markdown

 This is being used right now in production on a small project and I have made an attempt to make it thread-safe, but I'm a complete beginner at this subject.
 Any help on this would be *HIGHLY* appreciated.
 Can someone please check if the custom [postgresql_backend](https://github.com/bcarneiro/django-tenant-schemas/blob/master/tenant_schemas/postgresql_backend/base.py) is thread-safe?
 If there is a way to write a test for this, it would be awesome.
 Please send in your feedback at issue #2.

 ####Template tag `{% url %}`####
-Basically 100% of the code was copied from Django's source, just to be able to remove `settings.TENANT_URL_TOKEN` from the URL.
+Basically 100% of the code was copied from Django's source, just to be able to remove `settings.PUBLIC_SCHEMA_URL_TOKEN` from the URL.
 There should be a smarter way to do this.
 Please send in your feedback at issue #3.

 ####2 Small to-dos at testing####
 Take a look at [tenant_schemas/tests/schemas.py](https://github.com/bcarneiro/django-tenant-schemas/blob/master/tenant_schemas/tests/schemas.py) and search for the string `todo`.
 Please send in your feedback at issue #4.